Yuri05/developer-docs/NET-specifics/data-binding.md

 # Data Binding

+## Introduction

+In this part of the documentation we will talk about the OSPSuite UI and the binding of data to graphic elements.
+We will present the elements that we are using to achieve this binding - either external like Devexpress or internal to OSPSuite, like the OSPSuite.DataBinding repository.

 # Data Binding Overview

 The graphical user interface of OSPSuite uses [Winforms](https://en.wikipedia.org/wiki/Windows_Forms) as its UI framework and the [Devexpress Winforms Component](https://docs.devexpress.com/WindowsForms/7874/winforms-controls) to provide additional controls and functionalities.
 In order to display the data on the controls, a data binding framework has been developed.
 The data binding is part of two separate repositories, [OSPSuite.DataBinding](https://github.com/Open-Systems-Pharmacology/OSPSuite.DataBinding) and the DevExpress specific [OSPSuite.DataBinding.DevExpress](https://github.com/Open-Systems-Pharmacology/OSPSuite.DataBinding.DevExpress).
 In almost all cases, simple bindings can be created to implement two way updating of view and objects.